CodySchaaf/Blog-Archive/_posts/2015-09-14-angular-form-errors.markdown

 }
 ```

-The first thing you will want to do is remove this styling if the element is located inside the `cs-errors-form` directive.
+Undo this styling if the element is located inside the `cs-errors-form` directive.
 This will allow the input element to appear valid even if the user has failed to enter a valid input yet.
 Allowing the form
 to look pristine even if the user has yet to interact with it.
 There is also the ability to target ng-pristine, but that leaves
 you helpless when a user has left a field pristine and is trying to submit the form.
+Ng-pristine is also clumsy and not super
+cross browser friendly (I'm looking at you IE).

 As the comment suggests this is also where you could add custom directives that utilize ng-model validations, like a
 date picker for example.